lovoo/goka-tools/README.md

 * BBQ: A package that writes messages from a Kafka topic directly into BigQuery.
 * Tailer: A package used for retrieving the last n messages from a given topic.
+* DotGen: A package for generating DOT files that describe a Goka GroupGraph.

 ## Installation